COVID-19 Vaccine Information

 **Information reported to MO DHSS by all Missouri-authorized vaccination providers, including St. Charles County DPH

-***Totals are based upon the FDA-suggested 10 doses per vial of Moderna and 6 doses per vial of Pfizer-BioNTech vaccine.
+***Totals are based upon the FDA-suggested 10 doses per vial of Moderna, 6 doses per vial of Pfizer-BioNTech and 5 doses per vial of the Janssen vaccine.
 Additional doses may be obtained from some vials of the Pfizer vaccine and administered to individuals per the FDA authorization.

 STATEWIDE INFORMATION: The State of Missouri has launched a dashboard that provides a closer look at covidvaccine.mo.gov/data/.
 The dashboard information is updated as registered vaccinators upload their data.

-As of February 4, 2021, the St. Charles County Department of Public Health (DPH) is authorized by the State to administer COVID-19 vaccine to:
+As of April 9, 2021, the St. Charles County Department of Public Health (DPH) is authorized by the State to administer COVID-19 vaccine to all Missouri adults - ages 16 and older for the Pfizer/BioNTech product and 18 or older for the Moderna and Janssen products.
+This includes those within:

 - Phase 1A